Categories

 Entries must be submitted via the Doug Wright Awards online portal.
 A form is required for each entry.

-Three hard copies of each entry must be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
-In the event of a small run or high-priced book, one copy will be accepted, provided a PDF is available.
+Three hard copies of each entry should be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
+In the event of a small run or high-priced book, two, one, or zero copies will be accepted, provided a PDF is available.
+Hard copies obviously are not required for books published exclusively on digital platforms.

 The Egghead: The Doug Wright Award for best kids’ book

 Entries must be submitted via the Doug Wright Awards online portal.
-While a form is required for each entry, you may pay for all entries together to avoid having to re-enter your payment information each time (i.e., if you are entering two titles at $15 each, you may pay $30 for the first entry and $0 for the second).
+While a form is required for each entry, you may pay for all entries together (up to 10 per entry form—such are the limitations of our submission software) to avoid having to re-enter your payment information each time (i.e., if you are entering two titles at $15 each, you may pay $30 for the first entry and $0 for the second).

 Three hard copies of each entry must be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
-In the event of a small run or high-priced book, one copy will be accepted, provided a PDF is available.
+In the event of a small run or high-priced book, two, one, or zero copies will be accepted, provided a PDF is available.
+Hard copies obviously are not required for books published exclusively on digital platforms.

 Deadlines and Fees

-Hard copies must be received by Friday, January 26, 2023.
-(The mail can be slow these days, so please do not wait too long to mail in your entires.)
-Please note: Each category has its own set of judges.
+Hard copies must be received by Friday, January 24, 2025, but we’ll extend this deadline if necessary depending on the length of the postal strike.
+Note: Each category has its own set of judges.
 If you are sending hard copies and entering the same book in more than one category, please send separate hard copies for each category.

 Judging Process